 - Lacrosse players were at high risk for substance use.

 - Male football players are more likely to engage in increased aggression and violence, even off the field.

-- Wrestling leads to an increased risk of substance use, lower grades, higher rates of skipping class, and poor mental health.
+- Wrestling is associated with an increased risk of substance use, lower grades, higher rates of skipping class, and poor mental health.
 Wrestlers, data shows, had low rates of self-esteem and lack of social support.

 One disclaimer of the study: it was commissioned by the Women’s Sports Foundation.
 So there is a possibility of researcher bias.
 However, we include it here because it is one of the most expansive studies, to date, on sports and teen behaviors.

 Lastly, another study surveying almost 900 adolescents (Moore, 2005) found that gender also made a difference when it came to athletics.
 The study found that females who participated in typically female-dominated sports, and males who were involved in heavily male-dominated sports, were at higher risk for substance abuse—but not the other way around.

 - Females involved in cheerleading/dance/ gymnastics were at increased risk for using at least one substance.

 - Male athletes who played on their school football, swimming, or wrestling teams were also at an increased risk for using at least one substance.

 While organized sports can help prevent certain risky behaviors in adolescence and beyond, it can also lead to other risky behaviors.